blzbrg/feeq/README.md

         --execute-plan <BOOLEAN>    Execute the rename plan.
 When false, plan is constructed and optionally printed according to other args, but never run.
                                     [default: true] [possible values: true, false]
+        --force-prefix <STRING>     Use the given prefix, renaming all files accordingly.
+Any existing prefixes are lost.
     -h, --help                      Print help information
         --separator <separator>     Separator between "prefix" name and original name when renaming.
                                     [default: _]